sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/snowflake/snowflake-keypair.rst

 Follow the steps below to create a **Snowflake connection using Key-Pair Authentication**:

-Prerequisites
+Pre-requisites
 -------------

-If the private key is stored in AWS Secrets Manager, the configured ARN must have the **secretsmanager:GetSecretValue** permission to retrieve the secret.
+- the private key is stored in AWS Secrets Manager,
+- the configured ARN must have the **secretsmanager:GetSecretValue** permission to retrieve the secret.
+- Sparkflows machine would have access to ARN

 Configuring Credential Store
 -------------